 Claim Forms.
 We will send claim forms to the claimant upon receipt of a written notice of claim.
-If such forms are not furnished within 15 days after the giving of notice, the claimant will be deemed to have met the proof of loss requirements upon submitting, within the time fixed in the Policy for filing proof of loss, Written proof describing and documenting the occurrence, the character and the extent of the loss for which claim is made.
+If such forms are not sent within 15 days after the giving of notice, the claimant will be deemed to have met the proof of loss requirements upon submitting, within the time fixed in the Policy for filing proof of loss, Written proof describing and documenting the occurrence, the character and the extent of the loss for which claim is made.
 The written notice should include the Covered Person's name, the Policy number and the Certificate number.

 Proof of Loss.
 Written proof of loss must be furnished to Us within 90 days after the date of the loss.
 Proof of loss includes any documentation necessary to determine if a benefit is payable.
+Proof of loss also includes, but is not limited to, explanation of benefits from other coverage of the Covered Person or Medicare Summaries.
 If the loss is one for which the Policy requires continuing eligibility for periodic benefit payments, subsequent written proofs of eligibility must be furnished at such intervals as the Company may reasonably require.
 Failure to furnish proof within the time required neither invalidates nor reduces any claim if it was not reasonably possible to give proof within such time, provided such proof is furnished as soon as reasonably possible and in no event, except in the absence of legal capacity of the claimant, later than one year from the time proof is otherwise required.